AFFINITY: The upgraded software (Affinity V3.1) from Canva has an amazing new RAW conversion option with tonal presets. It's worth trying...

 • Create a function to copy and paste color information from Workspace.

-• Rethink the ISO function by improving its link to the Workspace EC slider.
+• Rethink the ISO function by expanding its link to the Workspace EC slider.

 • This camera should have a high-res EVF and display with advanced features.